maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 from a desktop PC, to my laptop.
 I copied the RCX firmware files from the LEGO CDs and stored a copy [here](firmware).

-Other copies can be found on [pbricks](https://pbrick.info/rcx-firmware/index.html).
+Copies can also be found on [pbricks](https://pbrick.info/rcx-firmware/index.html).

 (end)